 - After you’re done, click the OK button.

-Your DNS will be changed, and hopefully the issue should be resolved.
+After this procedure, your DNS will be changed, and hopefully, the issue should be resolved.

 - Open a new tab in Google Chrome and enter chrome://flags/.